copper alloysReading time:

-The dezincification phenomenon when zinc dissolves releasing residual Cu, will occasionally occur in high salinity, low hardness water.
+The dezincification phenomenon, or zinc dissolution releasing residual Cu, will occasionally occur in high salinity, low hardness water.
 It renders metal porous and fragile.
 There are brasses that are not dezincifiable (Cu Zn 35 Pb 2 As) that can be used to avoid this accident.

 In the presence of high chloride water or seawater, exchanger tubes must be constructed of admiralty brass or titanium.